PSU-Research-Computing/dkmonitor/README.rst

 This does two things:

 1. Installs dkmonitor and its dependcies to your current python version
-2. Creates a directory called dkmonitor in ~/.dkmonitor/ where it will generate the settings files with default settings and store log files
+2. Creates a directory called dkmonitor in ~/.dkmonitor/ (/etc/dkmonitor and /var/log/dkmonitor if you are root) where it will save a settings file with default settings and store log files

 If you want to specify your own config and log file locations you can use one of these two options: